The challenges of traditional kitchen design

 Thirdly, designers, particularly interior designers, are simply not being trained to design traditional joinery, and most don’t have the experience.
 Interior design courses (such as the KLC Diploma and BA (Hons)) have to cover huge subject areas and they simply cannot afford to specialise on the specifics of traditional joinery.
 So they don’t offer it.
 To design something well you really need to know how to make it first, and furniture making is sadly not covered in their syllabus either.
 It’s too big and too specialist a subject.

 Private clients who really value their houses want design which sits comfortably in its surroundings, and they commission us because they want their joinery designed by an engaged specialist with experience in the subject.
-With 25 years of experience designing the kitchens and domestic joinery for some of Britain’s finest country houses, we think we’ve more experience than most in understanding what works creatively and how to deliver it through design.
+With over 30 years of experience designing the kitchens and domestic joinery for some of Britain’s finest country houses, we think we’ve more experience than most in understanding what works creatively and how to deliver it through design.

 It’s a tremendously exciting and humbling position to be in.